nico1008/paint2code/README.md

    python eval.py
    ```

+## Web host

+you can visit the [paint2code website](https://paint2code.streamlit.app/) to use the model on any desired device.

 ## Acknowledgments

 I would like to thank the following resources, communities and people for their invaluable contributions and support: